Now accepting Telehealth appointments. Schedule a virtual visit.

 This, in turn, will trigger rules that require your doctor’s office to code your visit for billing and insurance purposes in a different way.
 Your visit has now become a Combination Visit and your insurance company will expect that your medical office should code the visit to appropriately reflect the services rendered.

-• Combination Sick/Chronic Condition and Well Visit
+• Combination Visit ** (My Sick/Chronic Condition and Well Visit Combined)

 This is a combination of a sick or chronic condition evaluation on the date of your wellness visit.
 If you scheduled your annual exam, but then wanted the doctor to talk to you about a new blood pressure medication for your ongoing high blood pressure, then you would be billed for a combination visit.
 With this type of visit, your insurance will likely require some cost sharing and you should expect to be responsible for a copayment, co-insurance and/or deductible.